 Additionally, all University of Dayton faculty and staff traveling abroad for research or other business-related trips are required to complete the online International Travel Registry prior to their departure.
 The University-wide travel registry allows the University to remain in close contact with faculty and staff should they need assistance while abroad and also monitor frequency and type of travel by university employees for business purposes.
 Students participating on a university-sponsored international program are automatically registered with the University when they have completed an online application with the Office of Education Abroad.
 Additionally, all students participating in an individual exchange or non-University-sponsored program are required to register with the U.S. State Department.
 Traveling faculty and staff are also encouraged to register with the U.S. State Department prior to business-related travel.

 The University of Dayton has contracted with International SOS (SOS) to provide worldwide medical, travel and security assistance and evacuation services for all faculty, staff and students participating in university-related international travel.
 Services include up-to-date reports on safety and security, health issues, medical referrals and vaccination requirements for individual countries.
 SOS offers UD travelers and their dependents travel, medical and security advice and services, and protects against a variety of difficulties that could arise while abroad; however, the SOS is not a health insurance provider.
 The University of Dayton continues to require all students studying abroad, or faculty and staff traveling abroad on business, to maintain adequate health insurance coverage while overseas and expects students, faculty and staff to ensure that their policies cover them, and any specific personal issues, while abroad.

-For additional information about the UD International Travel Process, please click here.
+For additional information see University International Travel Process.